Maternal feminism: Theory and practice

 McClung wrote that "The woman's outlook on life is to save, to care for, to help.
 Men make wounds, and women bind them up."
 It was due to biological differences that women were morally superior to men and should have the vote.
 A modern feminist would see this as a reductive and biologically determinist view of gender, but at the time the concept did represent an advance towards giving women a greater and more meaningful role.

-In 1918 Canada gave women the right to vote, other than Inuit and Indians.
+In 1918 Canada gave women the right to vote, other than Indigenous women.
 Two years later Canadian women were given the right to run for election.

 However, the modern, urbanized "flappers" had little interest in the old-fashioned, moralistic causes of suffrage and temperance.

 The leaders of the maternal feminist movement were middle-aged and the maternal feminist movement was in decline.